 You don't need to contribute funds to make a difference.
-KEYED UP! is always on the lookout for used pianos, new venues, and !azz Ambassadors to spread the word.
+Jazz Generation is always on the lookout for used pianos, new venues, and Jazz Ambassadors to spread the word.
 Click here to get involved.
-Remember, the gospel of jazz can't be spread by individuals, but must grow organically with the help of jazz lovers like yourself.

-The following is a simple grid for exactly how your contribution can help KEYED UP! support the music scene.
-The $ amounts represent the annual cost for supporting a weekly performance of different group sizes at a new music venue.
+The following is a simple grid showing exactly how your contribution can help Jazz Generation support the music scene.
+The $ amounts represent the annual cost for supporting a weekly performance of different group sizes at a new music venue near you.

 A contribution of $3,200 = 52 paid gigs for up to 52 musicians per year